bolt/boltforms/docs/fields/text.md

 Text Based Fields with Examples
 ===============================

+Textfields are used to for basic sorts of information.
+See below for all possible types of text fields.

 **NOTE:** See [the Symfony Forms documentation][forms] for an always up-to-date list of field types and their options.